 A Location Quotient provides an indication of the comparative advantage of an economy in terms of its production and employment.
 An economy has a Location Quotient larger or smaller than one, or a comparative advantage or disadvantage in a particular sector when the share of that sector in the specific economy is greater or less than the share of the same sector in the aggregate economy.
-The Umsobomvu municipality (in 2017) had a comparative (and worsening) disadvantage in the primary sector compared to the district (0.53 vs 0.48 in 2015), the Northern Cape Province (0.31 vs 0.26 in 2015) but a comparative advantage to South Africa (1.02 vs 0.87 in 2015), i.e. a significantly improved situation) in this sector compared country-wide.
-At the secondary level, Umsobomvu had a comparative advantage compared to the district (1.47 vs 1.44 in 2015), and province (1.83 vs 1.86 in 2015) but a comparative (and worsening) disadvantage compared to South Africa (0.81 vs 0.84 in 2015).
-An assessment of the tertiary sector suggests a comparative advantage compared to the district (1.07 in 2017 and in 2015), Northern Cape Province (1.32 vs 1.35 in 2015) and South Africa (1.05 vs 1.07 in 2015).
+The Umsobomvu municipality (in 2015) had a comparative disadvantage in the primary sector compared to the district (0.48), the Northern Cape Province (0.26) and South Africa (0.87).
+At the secondary level, Umsobomvu had a comparative advantage compared to the district (1.44), and province (1.86) but was at a comparative disadvantage compared to South Africa (0.84).
+An assessment of the tertiary sector suggests a comparative advantage compared to the district (1.07), Northern Cape Province (1.35) and South Africa (1.07).